dotnet-websharper/core/README.md

 First, don't hesitate to [report issues on the tracker][issues].

-To contribute code, please check the guide on [working with the WebSharper core project](docs/WorkingOnWebSharper.md).
+To contribute code, please check the [contributing guide](CONTRIBUTING.md).

 <a name="links"></a>
 ## Links